StefanHamm/efficient-programs-W2024/README.md

 # v3: Implemented the parseLine function and optimized stream
 instead of using istringstream we switched to manual line parsing
 # v4: Loop Improvement
+Improving the loop by reducing the number of find calls (I think this is Code motion out of loops)
+# v5: Changing loop order
+Changed the order of the most inner loops.